Subscribe to our newsletter for FREE pet updates

 In a study of shelter dogs, researchers compared the use of probiotics to antibiotics to treat acute diarrhea caused by stress.2 They concluded probiotic therapy was as effective as antibiotic therapy.
 In addition, dogs who were unresponsive to antibiotics appeared to benefit significantly from subsequent probiotic treatment.
 Similar results were found with working dogs and soluble fiber supplementation for chronic diarrhea.3

-I regularly use diluted oregano and other essential oils, propolis, olive leaf, colloidal silver and manuka honey to help reduce bacterial skin infections caused by methicillin-resistant staphylococcus aureus (MRSA), with really good success, along with topical anti-bacterial shampoos (which I find more effective in many cases than systemic, oral antibiotic therapy — it's just a little more work).
+Diluted oregano and other essential oils, propolis, olive leaf, colloidal silver and manuka honey can be used to help reduce bacterial skin infections caused by methicillin-resistant staphylococcus aureus (MRSA), with really good success, along with topical anti-bacterial shampoos (which is more effective in many cases than systemic, oral antibiotic therapy — it's just a little more work).

 If your dog or cat isn't facing a life-threatening health situation, talk with your veterinarian about alternatives to antibiotics.
 In these situations, pet parents often find it beneficial to consult a functional medicine or integrative veterinarian because our goal is to treat these problems by starting with the least toxic options first.